Introduction: What is a KNX IP Interface?

 Leading brands like MDT, Theben, and Weinzierl already offer IP Secure-compliant models for critical or enterprise-grade installations.

-Integration Possibilities with KNX IP Interface
+Integration Possibilities with IP Interface

 The KNX IP Interface opens doors to endless integration possibilities: